qmtran/openstack-labs/lab-00/README.md

         This command sents the name of the 'jumper' machine to 'jumper', for the current session.
 Please use 'jumper' and not an inventive naming scheme.
 This helps make the troubleshooting process manageable.

-    * `sudo /etc/hosts`
+    * `sudo nano /etc/hosts`

         Add a single line to the bottom of /etc/hosts where x.x.x.x is the internal eth0 IPv4 address of your JUMPER machine (you just recorded this).
 This will ensure that the machine can resolve its own local hostname to an IP address.

         `x.x.x.x jumper`

         After you have added this file, save and exit.
-If your this your first time working with nano, press (CTRL + o), press ENTER, then press (CTRL + x)
+If this is your first time working with nano, press (CTRL + o), press ENTER, then press (CTRL + x)

     * `sudo nano /etc/hostname`